 Some procedures in this article are applicable to Adobe Bridge.
 Adobe Bridge is not installed by default with Photoshop CC.
-You can download Bridge CC by logging in to Adobe Creative Cloud and then navigating to Apps.
+To download Bridge CC, sign in to Creative Cloud with your Adobe ID, then navigate to Apps.

 Creating a contact sheet

 - (Photoshop) Choose File > Automate > Contact Sheet II.

 - (Bridge) Select a folder of images or specific image files.
 From the Bridge menu, choose Tools > Photoshop > Contact Sheet II.
 Unless you select specific images, the contact sheet will include all the images currently displayed in Adobe Bridge.
 You can select a different images after the Contact Sheet II dialog box opens.

 - In the Contact Sheet II dialog box, specify the images to include by choosing an option from the Use menu.

 Note: If you select Bridge, all images currently in Bridge are used unless you selected images before choosing the Contact Sheet II command.
 Images in subfolders are not included.